-A Venezuelan-born New York man kidnapped his ex-girlfriend, gagged her with a tape, and placed her in a suitcase, resulting in her death.
+A New York man kidnapped his ex-girlfriend, gagged her with a tape, and placed her in a suitcase, resulting in her death.

-Now, he’ll live in a prison cell for the next three decades.
+He's now living in a prison cell for the next three decades.

 According to prosecutors, Da Silva and Reyes were romantically involved after the duo met via an online dating site in 2018.
 After three months, the victim ended the troubled relationship.